ansible/pinakes/docs/AUTHENTICATION.md

 - `KeycloakBearerOfflineAuthentication`.
 Performs an offline authentication, by verifying access token digital signature.
 Enabled by default.
-- `KeycloakBearerOnlineuthentication`.
+- `KeycloakBearerOnlineAuthentication`.
 Verifies access token by calling Keycloak token introspection endpoint.

 These backends are mutually exclusive.
 At the moment it is not possible to switch between backends